PAIDiPaidThis.com

 Why the price varies so much

 The size and site of the abscess set the baseline.
 A small one may just need lancing and antibiotics, while a large or deep one needs sedation, flushing and sometimes a drain left in, which costs more.
 Timing is the big swing factor.
 Seen in normal hours it is a routine job, but the same abscess treated by an out-of-hours vet at 2am costs far more.
-Where you are and who owns the practice matter too, with the CMA finding corporate practices 18.3% above independents on average and vet prices up 63% between 2016 and 2023.
-Diagnostics and follow-up checks add to the total.
+Where you are and who owns the practice matter too.
+Most independent practices are still run by the vet whose name is on the door, setting prices locally to cover their own overheads, while a large share of the market is now owned by a handful of corporate groups that set pricing centrally across hundreds of sites.
+The CMA found corporate-owned practices charging 18.3% more on average than independents, and vet prices overall rose 63% between 2016 and 2023, so the same treatment can look very different depending on who owns the practice and when you last compared prices.
+Diagnostics and follow-up checks add to the total, as does the region you're in, with practices in more expensive parts of the country generally charging more just to cover their rent and staff costs.

 How to pay less